 Causes of Internet Connection Issue on Samsung TV

-If your Samsung TV is not detecting any wireless network or it keeps losing internet connection, there may be various possible causes behind the problem.
+If your Samsung TV is not detecting any wireless network or it keeps losing its internet connection, there may be various possible causes behind the problem.
 In some cases, a simple restart of the TV might do the magic while in others, you may need to reset the Network Settings or update the TV software to the latest version.
 The solution depends on the cause of the problem and below are some factors that may be making your Samsung Smart TV not respond to a WiFi network or an internet connection.

-- Some little bug: Sometimes, we instantly start looking for big solutions for very small problems.
+- Some little bugs: Sometimes, we instantly start looking for big solutions for very small problems.
 If your TV can detect wireless networks but fails to establish a connection, it may be due to an incorrect password or a bug in the software.
 In some cases, turning off the TV using the remote for a very long time corrupts the network settings resulting in an internet connection problem.

-- DNS server settings: Every digital device that supports connectivity has a DNS (Domain Name System) settings that must be configured properly to facilitate the internet connection.
+- DNS server settings: Every digital device that supports connectivity has DNS (Domain Name System) settings that must be configured properly to facilitate the internet connection.
 By default, your Samsung Smart TV fetches the DNS server settings automatically.
 Sometimes, especially when your TV won’t connect to WiFi or a wireless network, the user has to set the DNS server manually.

 - MAC address has failed: MAC (Media Access Control) address is a unique identification number assigned to a network adapter by the device OEM.
 The MAC addresses for Ethernet, WiFi, Bluetooth, etc. on the same device are unique and different.
 Since the MAC address for computers, smartphones or smart TVs is static, it can be blocked by the ISP (Internet Service Provider) to stop a device from connecting to a WiFi router.
 Moreover, if the MAC address of your Samsung TV has failed for some reason, it won’t detect any wireless network.

 - Firmware bug or outdated software: Samsung keeps rolling firmware or software updates for its Smart TVs at intervals.
 If you don’t keep your TV connected to a working internet connection, it won’t be able to download and install the latest firmware updates.
-If you have disabled automatic software update on your TV, its firmware will be outdated and may cause many issues including network connectivity problem.
-Not just an old firmware version, even a bug in the latest software update your TV received recently might cause network-related issues on your TV.
+If you have disabled automatic software updates on your TV, its firmware will be outdated and may cause many issues including network connectivity problems.
+Not just an old firmware version, but even a bug in the latest software update your TV received recently might cause network-related issues on your TV.